-The non-profit organization serves the community’s kids and their families by giving them a way to learn the game, grow their skills, and compete.
+The non-profit organization allows the community’s kids to learn the game, grow their skills, and compete.

 But coordinating volunteer umpires and concession stand workers has always been a major hurdle for league organizers and families.
-They’ve relied on a web of back-and-forth communications via email, text, and phone calls, scrambling to confirm assignments and lock in arrivals.
+They’ve relied on back-and-forth communications via email, text, and phone calls, scrambling to confirm assignments and lock in arrivals.

 Now, volunteers are verifying their assignments for umpire and concession stand duties at a rate of over 85%.

-This has allowed them to keep games running smoothly for the kids and their families and saves them hours of work every single week.
+This has allowed them to keep games running smoothly for the kids and their families.
+Plus, it saves them hours of work every single week.

 Can you briefly describe your organization?

 Homewood Baseball & Softball Leagues (HBSL) is a non-profit youth baseball and softball organization founded in 1951 and located in Homewood, IL, a suburb of Chicago.
-We are a 100% volunteer operated and self-funded organization.
+We are a 100% volunteer-operated and self-funded organization.
 We provide baseball and softball leagues for kids aged 4-18 from Homewood and other surrounding towns.
-This year we have just over 900 kids in our programs playing on 54 T-ball and baseball teams and 21 softball teams.
+This year, over 900 kids in our programs are playing on 54 T-ball and baseball teams and 21 softball teams.

 What were some common challenges Homewood used to face that have been reduced or eliminated by Apptoto?

 The process of trying to contact busy families usually consisted of first emailing the family and waiting for a reply, then texting or calling to try and confirm attendance.
-Many times families would not reply at all so we’d have no idea who was actually going to show up to work their assigned duties.
+Many times, families would not reply at all.
+So we’d have no idea who was actually going to show up to work their assigned duties.
 We had a very high no-show rate.
-This then required our stand director to scramble to hire teen workers to cover the stand at the last minute, and game commissioners would have to try and get a parent out of the bleachers to volunteer to umpire a game when the parent assigned to ump didn’t show.
+This then required our stand director to scramble to hire teen workers to cover the stand at the last minute.
+Game commissioners would have to try and get a parent out of the bleachers to volunteer to umpire a game when the parent assigned to ump didn’t show.

 How did you discover and decide to use Apptoto?
 Was there something that set it apart?

-I was personally a league president before becoming the league webmaster and as such I knew exactly how much work it was to manually contact each of the parents in my league by email, then text, then call to try and confirm them for duties.
+I was personally a league president before becoming the league webmaster.
+As such, I knew exactly how much work it was to manually contact each of the parents in my league by email, then text, then call to try and confirm them for duties.

-I had begun to receive automated emails and texts from my daughter’s dentist about her appointments, and what was unique was that this particular dentist asked me to reply to confirm, or cancel, or reschedule my appointment.
+I had begun to receive automated emails and texts from my daughter’s dentist about her appointments.
+What was unique was that this particular dentist asked me to reply to confirm, cancel, or reschedule my appointment.
 I thought that this would be an excellent tool to use for confirming our volunteers.
 The system the dentist was using, however, was totally set up for medical practices.
 I began searching the web for other services.
-I found several, but all of them were either geared 100% to doctors/dentists, or they required us to have our own appointment/booking software to integrate with.
+I found several.
+But, all of them were either geared 100% to doctors/dentists.
+Or, they required us to have our own appointment/booking software to integrate with.

 Apptoto was the only one I found that had the ability to request responses, not just send reminders, and that also would allow us to import our scheduled duties directly into their system, without having to have another piece of software or our own booking/calendar system.